ScoopInstaller/Install/README.md

 .\install.ps1 -ScoopDir 'D:\Applications\Scoop' -ScoopGlobalDir 'F:\GlobalScoopApps' -NoProxy
 ```

-Or, you can use the old way to configure custom directory by setting Environment Variables. (**Not Recommended**)
+Or you can use the legacy method to configure custom directory by setting Environment Variables. (**Not Recommended**)

 ```powershell
 $env:SCOOP='D:\Applications\Scoop'